ktn1234/solana-payout-action/README.md

 - Validates wallet addresses and balances before transactions
   - Checks for sufficient SOL balance to cover transaction fees (0.1 SOL buffer)
   - Verifies sufficient token balance for token transfers
+  - Automatically creates token accounts for sender and recipient if they don't exist
-  - Ensures sender has enough SOL to create token accounts if recipient doesn't have one (0.003 SOL buffer)
+  - Ensures sender has enough SOL to create token accounts if needed (0.003 SOL per account)
 - Comprehensive error handling and validation

 ## Usage